Nahelam/PS2-Game-Mods/Burnout Revenge/Network Play/README.md

 + Solonline
   - Allow online races to be started even you're the only player in the lobby

-- Online Track Select Fix
+- Temp Crash Fix
-  + Temporary null pointer fix when the selected track differs from default
+  + Temporary patch to work around new issues after server update

 + Disable Buddy System
   - Prevent the game from connecting to the buddy server